Description Usage Arguments Details Value Measures of triad closure References See Also Examples

 and numerators from which the global and local statistics can be recovered.

-The function triad_closure_projection
+The function triad_closure_projection recapitulates

-by invoking the
+triad_closure_watts_strogatz by invoking the

-bipartite_projection
+bipartite_projection and

-functions in igraph.
+transitivity functions in igraph.

-, the global statistic for
+If type is "global", the global statistic for

-, the local statistics for actors
+graph; if "local", the local statistics for actors; if

-, a 2-column matrix, each row of which gives the number of
+"raw", a 2-column matrix, each row of which gives the number of

-wedges and of closed wedges centered at actors
+wedges and of closed wedges centered at actors.

 Each measure of triad closure is defined as the proportion of wedges that are closed, where a wedge is the image of a specified two-event triad W under a specified subcategory of graph maps C subject to a specified congruence relation ~, and where a wedge is closed if it is the image of such a map that factors through a canonical inclusion of W to a specified self-dual three-event triad X.